-Teaching archaeology is an excellent way to promote awareness of the past and an understanding of the consequences of human behavior and decision-making.
+Learning about archaeology is an excellent way to gain awareness of the past and an understanding of the consequences of human behavior and decision-making.
 An understanding of the role of archaeology in interpreting our heritage can lead to a sense of stewardship and support for the protection of archaeological sites.

 Curriculums - Two curriculums developed by the PHMC for use in grades four through eight

 - Project Archaeology - three part lesson plan, student text, and a supplemental unit.